-Detected a corrupted repository; index – How to solve this Elasticsearch error
+Detected a corrupted repository index – How to solve this Elasticsearch exception

 Opster Team

 This guide will help you check for common problems that cause the log ” Detected a corrupted repository; index ” to appear.
-To understand the issues related to this log, read the explanation below about the following Elasticsearch concepts: repositories and index.
+To understand the issues related to this log, read the explanation below about the following Elasticsearch concepts: repositories, index.

 Log Context